menu iconknow your dna logosearch icon

 Which DNA Test Is The Most Private?
 Keeping Your DNA Data Safe

 DNA testing kits give you valuable insights into your family history and health.
-To get these results, you need to submit samples of your DNA.
+To get these results, you need to submit samples of your DNA, which may cause some data privacy concerns.

 A DNA sample holds your genetic code.
 Think of it as a map of your entire genetic makeup.